MaxKitsune/fact.check/README.md

 <h1 align="center">Fact Check</h1>
-<p align="center"> A simple, minimalistic Browser Extention to inform you about crappy Websites </p>
+<p align="center"> A simple, minimalist browser extension that notifies you when you land on untrustworthy websites. </p>

 ---